-Recipe of the Week -About Us

 Easy, best when served fresh.

-These no-cook Vietnamese-style spring rolls are made with wonderfully pliable rice paper; if you have left-over shrimp (or chicken, or pork).
+These no-cook Vietnamese-style spring rolls are made with wonderfully pliable rice paper; you can use left-over shrimp (or chicken, or pork).
 It takes a while to get the ingredients together, but the actual rolling goes fairly quickly, especially once you've practiced on a batch or two.
 These are so good that we allow 5 per person.

 • 1 small fresh chile, minced, or 1/2 teaspoon crushed red pepper flakes